BaselBoulos/BaselBoulos/README.md

 I Hold An associate degree specialized in software engineering, And I'm self-taught in Full Stack React & Django.

-I have also studied algorithms & data structures through [MIT 6.00](https://www.youtube.com/watch?v=k6U-i4gXkLM) Full Course.

-After spending my career to this point in production planning and control in the advanced manufacturing sector, am eager to advance within the high-tech space, and what I'm really passionate about, and I am seeking my first job as a Full-Stack developer.
+After spending my career to this point in production planning and control in the advanced manufacturing sector, am eager to advance within the high-tech space and seeking my first job as a Full-Stack developer.

 Learning, teaching, sharing knowledge, and getting outside my comfort zone, are part of what keeps me going.

 I'm curious about different cultures and perspectives, which led me to explore alone a dozen countries around the world, that also helped my communication and problem-solving skills, stress management and more!

 - 🔭 I’m currently working on [PortfolioWebsite](https://github.com/BaselBoulos/PortfolioWebsite).
 - 🌱 I’m currently learning ReactJS.